MithrilJS/mithril.js/docs/mithril.request.md

 The `config` option can be used to arbitrarily configure the native XMLHttpRequest instance and to access properties that would not be accessible otherwise.

-The example below show how to configure a request where the server expects requests to have a `Content-Type: application/json` header
+The example below shows how to configure a request where the server expects requests to have a `Content-Type: application/json` header

 ```javascript
 var xhrConfig = function(xhr) {